PatrickHarl/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach does not create a new array while .map does.

 2. What is the difference between a function and a method?

+A method is a function that is inside of an object.

 3. What is closure?

+Closure deals with nested objects and determines which objects have access to which variables.
+Essentially, closure refers to our ability to access parent objects / variables from their children, but not vice versa.

 4. Describe the four rules of the 'this' keyword.

+Global binding - 'this' is bound to the main window / console when it is used on a global level without an explicit assignment.
+Implicit binding - 'this' is bound to the object that comes before the dot operator used to call a function Explicit binding - 'this' is bound to whatever we pass into our .call, .apply or . bind function call New binding - 'this' is bound to the specific instance of the object created and returned by the constructor function.

 5. Why do we need super() in an extended class?

+super() is used to initialize the values in the constructor of the parent class.

 ## Project Set up